 I’m telling you this story with the hope that you have the courage to stand for what’s right, even if no one else is.
 And to QUESTION why you do things the way you do them.
 Even if you feel weird or anxious about it, I promise it’s worth it.
 You will feel so proud of yourself, and you’ll forget all the other negative feelings.

 Now, in other Social Anxiety news, I had the opportunity to sit down and talk to Sadie on her podcast Your Social Anxiety Bestie.
 We talked about social anxiety as well as being comfortable being uncomfortable.
 You can probably download it anywhere podcasts are available.
 Or listen to it now.

-It’s a quick and fun chat, I hope you take the time to listen to it, maybe it will inspire you!
+It’s a quick and fun chat.
+I hope you take the time to listen to it, and maybe it will inspire you!